Become an ICAEW insolvency licence holder

 - Full licence – for insolvency appointments in relation to companies, individuals and partnerships.

 - Partial licence – for insolvency appointments in relation to companies or individuals only.

 To become an ICAEW licensed insolvency practitioner and carry out insolvency work under the Insolvency Act 1986, you must:

-If you're not an ICAEW member, you can be licensed by ICAEW if you also become an affiliate of ICAEW.
+If you're an overseas person or not an ICAEW member, you can be licensed by ICAEW if you also become an affiliate of ICAEW.
 The application form below combines the licence application and the application for affiliate status and can be used by non-members.

 You don’t have to be an ICAEW Chartered Accountant to qualify and be licensed as an insolvency practitioner (IP) with ICAEW.
 By choosing ICAEW as your single regulator, we can reduce the administrative burden and offer current and future IPs a wealth of benefits and support.

 Members setting up in practice for the first time or firms moving into new areas of regulated work need to comply with a range of requirements, rules and regulations.